robertgroh/TIL/README.md

 ```
 - [x] works on the fly (root permission necessary)
   - tested on ubuntu 14.04 for tty1 in VmWare
-- :question: does it survive a reboot? or does it work temporaly?
+- doesn't survive a reboot! (only temporarly)

 ### X-Server
 ```bash